 - N25 Waterford City Bypass, toll charge for cars is € 1.90.

-You can, by taking a different, slower route.
-As a tourist, however, most times you can't ... unless you do not use the clearly marked and convenient roads that are prone to charges, and use an alternative.
-This may be fine if you have the time and local knowledge, for the casual traveler it is more often than not advisable to bite the bullet and pay.
+You can avoid toll charges by taking a different, slower route.
+As a tourist, however, most times you can't unless you avoid the clearly marked and convenient roads that are prone to charges and use an alternative.
+This may be fine if you have the time and local knowledge, but for the casual traveler, it is more often than not advisable to bite the bullet and pay.